Review of the applicable law in light of current events

-Binding Corporate Rules (article 47 of the GDPR): These are internal binding corporate rules relating to transfers of personal data to countries outside the European Union.
-They constitute an internal “Code of Conduct” within a company group, defining the data transfer policy strategy for each of the entities that make up the group, including employees;
+Binding Corporate Rules (article 47 of the GDPR): These are internally binding corporate rules relating to transfers of personal data to countries outside the European Union.
+They constitute an internal “Code of Conduct” within a company group, defining the data transfer policy strategy for each of the entities that make up the group, including employees

 Standard Contractual Clauses (article 93, paragraph 2) adopted by the European Commission, which have very recently been recast, as detailed below